The Treaty of Paris Period

 During the Treaty of Paris Period, a newly independent United States made a difficult but deliberate transition from fighting a war to governing a nation through several key steps (see below) that eventually culminated in a new Constitution.
 Without learning this history, and why these events took place during that time, it's difficult to understand why a new Constitution was needed in peacetime once the Revolutionary War was finally over.
 As a result, most Americans don't know about the first form of American government and who was in charge of it.
 Students learn a version of history that seems to skip right from the Revolution straight to the Constitution.

 The Center for the Study of the Treaty of Paris Period (1783-87) is dedicated to interpreting and understanding the importance of the crucial events that took place between the end of the Revolutionary War in 1783 and the Constitutional Convention in 1787, a neglected era that is mostly omitted when teaching American history in elementary school, high school and college.
-The Treaty of Paris Period began with the signing of the Treaty of Paris in 1783 and concluded when, following the end of Shays' Rebellion in early 1787, the Constitutional Convention commenced in Philadelphia.
+With over 1,600 people in our database, we are one of the largest history-related groupings of teachers, education administrators, historical organizations, elected officials, government employees, retired military personnel, community centers and interested citizens in the state.
+During the Treaty of Paris Period, there was neither a war going on nor a Constitution being written.
+It is the first period of peacetime rule prior to the new Constitution.

 The Bridge between the Revolution and the Constitution